jtarchie/site/index.md

 ## Projects

+- [followthesnow.today](https://followthesnow.today) list all the ski resorts in the United States with their expected snowfall.
+As a Colorado resident, I wanted a quick way to review where I should go skiing for the week.
 - [`some-router`](https://github.com/jtarchie/some-router) is built to handle
   javascript routing based on a path for applications.
 It is agnostic to framework and runtime to be used in the frontend or backend.
 It was developed